DIGImend/digimend-kernel-drivers/README.md

 To build the driver run "make" in the driver's source directory.

-If you run Ubuntu or a derived distro, you might need to prepend "extra" to the directory search list in /etc/depmod/ubuntu.conf before installation.
-Put it right after the "search" command word and before any other directories, so the installed driver takes precedence over the stock driver in v3.11 and later kernels.
-For example, on Ubuntu 13.10 /etc/depmod/ubuntu.conf would have to become this:

-    search extra updates ubuntu built-in

 To install the driver and the associated rebinding script run "make install" as root in the source directory.